just-mawi/Potato-Blight-Classification/README.md

 * **Plain Backgrounds:** Keep the background as uniform and plain as possible (e.g., holding the leaf up against the sky or a clear surface).
 * **Grad-CAM Verification:** Always check the Grad-CAM overlay.
 If the heatmap highlights arbitrary background zones instead of leaf tissue, the output prediction should be treated with skepticism.
 * **Strict Scope Boundaries:** The tool is specialized exclusively for Early Blight, Late Blight, and Healthy states.
 It possesses *no out-of-distribution (OOD) layer* and is **not** a general-purpose "crop doctor."
 If provided with non-potato leaves or unrelated backgrounds, it will unpredictably force a label onto the image.

 ---

-## Future Roadmap

-* **Data Expansion:** Partner with localized regional agricultural networks to collect 1,000+ new images of healthy leaves, alongside chaotic, noisy, real-world field photographs to build robust immunity against background noise.
-* **Pilot Deployment:** Launch an agile, small-scale mobile pilot with a select group of field agricultural officers to comprehensively evaluate user experience (UX) and real-world app usability.
-* **Two-Stage AI Pipeline:** Upgrade the software infrastructure to incorporate an initial object detection bounding box routine to automatically segment and crop a leaf out of a messy field photo before piping it downstream into the classification model.

----